-We have audited the accompanying statements of plan net assets of Fresno County Employees' Retirement Association (Association), a component unit of the County of Fresno, California, as of June 30, 1999 and 1998, and the related statements of changes in plan net assets for the years then ended.
+We have audited the accompanying statements of plan net assets of Fresno County Employees' Retirement Association (Association), a component unit of the County of Fresno, California, as of June 30, 2000 and 1999, and the related statements of changes in plan net assets for the years then ended.
 These financial statements are the responsibility of the Association's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with generally accepted auditing standards.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net assets of the Association as of June 30, 1999 and 1998, and the changes in plan net assets for the years then ended in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net assets of the Association as of June 30, 2000 and 1999, and the changes in plan net assets for the years then ended in conformity with generally accepted accounting principles.

-The required supplementary information listed in the table of contents is not a required part of the basic financial statements but is supplementary information required by the Governmental Accounting Standards Board.
+The schedules designated as required supplementary information in the table of contents are not required parts of the basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
 We have applied certain limited procedures, which consisted primarily of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
 However, we did not audit the information and do not express an opinion on it.
-In addition, we do not provide assurance that the Association is or will become year 2000 compliant, that the Association's year 2000 remediation efforts will be successful in whole or in part, or that parties with which the Association does business are or will become year 2000 compliant.

 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The data designated as other supplemental information in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedules designated as other supplemental information in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-The other data included in this report, designated as the investment, actuarial and statistical sections in the table of contents, has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion on such data.
+The other data included in this report, designated as the investment, actuarial and statistical sections in the table of contents, has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion on such data